HamedShabani/CV/_pages/cv.md

 ======

 * Programming: Python, Matlab, C.
-* Data Analysis Proficient in data analysis and applying machine learning techniques to interpret and model data.
+* Data Science: Proficient in data analysis and applying machine learning techniques to interpret and model data.
 * Lab Skills: Proficient in retina surgery and in-vitro electrophysiology, with hands-on experience in cell culture, CRISPR, FACS, fluorescence microscopy, and PCR techniques.